Explore 20 journal writing topics that can help you start a healthy journaling habit.

 Do you have a favorite movie?
 Talk about what you love about that movie and why it has become your favorite.
 Is there a character you particularly connect with, or do you just enjoy the plot?

-As you reflect on your favorite movie, you may find that it’s something you love because of a memory.
-Maybe it was a movie you often watched as a family when you were a child, or perhaps it is a central memory to your favorite sleepover memory.
+As you reflect on your favorite movie, you may find it’s something you love because of a memory.
+Maybe it was a movie you often watched as a family as a child, or perhaps it is a central memory to your favorite sleepover memory.
 Add these thoughts to your journal entry as you write.

 12. What Is Your Daily Routine?

-If you are keeping a bullet journal, consider using it to analyze and optimize your daily routine.
+If you keep a bullet journal, consider using it to analyze and optimize your daily routine.
 After making your bullet journal list outlining your daily routine, use it to see if there are ways you can optimize your time.

 This type of journal entry can be a good way to self-reflect.
-If you keep a journal of your daily routine for several days in a row, you can see how you use your time and where you waste some of it.
+If you journal your daily routine for several days, you can see how you use your time and where you waste some of it.
 This activity can help you find ways to make your day more productive and efficient.

 13. What Are You Thankful For?